ismawno/onyx/README.md

 ### Window API

-This is the simplest use case of the *onyx* framework, allowing you to get a window up and running very quickly.
+This is the simplest use case of the Onyx framework, allowing you to get a window up and running very quickly.
 It is also highly customizable, as it doesn’t require the application interface to work.
 However, some higher-level features, such as ImGui, are not included by default (you will have to manually set up the ImGui backend, which I highly discourage.
 If you want to use ImGui, refer to the [Application API](#application-api) section).

-Creating and using an *onyx* window looks like this:
+Creating and using an Onyx window looks like this:

 ```cpp
 Onyx::Window::Specs specs;